Antman295/SBA_308A/README.md

+# SBA_308A
+## Project Description:
+This project utilizes getting data from an external source using an API with fetch, async and await functions to create a single page application with HTML and JavaScript.
+This was done by completing the following objectives:

 **Objectives:**
 1. Use asynchronous JavaScript tools to build a responsive web application.
 2. Demonstrate understanding of the JavaScript event loop.
 3. Generate asynchronous code using Promises and async/await syntax.
 4. Use fetch and/or Axios to interact with an external web API.
 5. Organize files using modules and imports.

 ## Technolgies Used